 Here are some estimates to help you get a sense of the cost of moving to burbs vs. staying in NYC.

 In the suburbs, you can increase your square footage while getting more bang for your buck.
-That's what appeals to Jehan Zubler, who lives in a two-bedroom apartment in Brooklyn and works in human resources for an asset management firm in Manhattan.
-She has a three year old and a baby on the way and has been wondering if buying in Montclair, NJ, might work out better for her from a cost perspective, rather than chasing a seemingly elusive dream of buying a three-bedroom, two-bath apartment in Brooklyn that works for her budget.
+That's what appeals to many buyers.
+One Brooklyn resident considering the move, who asked for anonymity, has a three year old and a baby on the way and has been wondering if buying in Montclair, NJ, might work out better for her from a cost perspective, rather than chasing a seemingly elusive dream of buying a three-bedroom, two-bath apartment in Brooklyn that works for her budget.

 When it comes to square footage, Shawn Elliott, a broker with Nest Seekers International, says the suburbs win out every time.
 "You can get double the square footage in the suburbs for half the price of the city," he says, putting the savings at somewhere between 25-50 percent if you buy in the suburbs versus the city.